Plain English Summary

 Background and study aims

-The aim of this study is to assess if the new ProsFit Original sockets are as comfortable and functional as participants’ existing sockets made using traditional methods and materials.
+The aim of this study is to find out whether the new ProsFit Original sockets are as comfortable and functional as participants’ existing sockets made using traditional methods and materials.

 Who can participate?

-Below-knee amputees aged 18 or over from Preston Specialist Mobility Rehabilitation Centre, who can walk without walking aids (frames, crutches or sticks).
-We will also recruit five high-intensity users, who will be involved more actively in jogging and running.
+Below-knee amputees aged 18 or over from Preston Specialist Mobility Rehabilitation Centre, who can walk without walking aids (frames, crutches or sticks), and five high-intensity users who are involved more actively in jogging and running

 What does the study involve?

-Participants will be involved for 5-6 weeks with 4-6 visits, depending on fitness, ability, availability and progress through the study.
-Each participant will undergo a medical examination.
-The SMRC physical training instructor will also carry out a fitness assessment including training in using the treadmill.
-During visits 3 to 6 the sockets will be covered so that participants will not know which socket is their current socket and which is the ProsFit socket.
-There will be six phases of mobility testing within the study.
-The participant will start with Phase 1 and can progress through the phases to the best of their abilities within the time available during visits, with each visit expected to last about 2 hours.
-In Phase 1 we will assess participants’ mobility on the treadmill.
-Participants will also be asked to provide feedback on comfort and if they are experiencing any pain.
-In Phase 2 we will assess participants’ mobility on slopes, again on the treadmill.
-Again, they will also be asked to provide feedback.
-In Phase 3, still indoors, participants will walk between parallel bars, and then outside parallel bars.
-After this they will go outside and walk on a test track (tactile paving, curbs and stairs), simulating real world use.
-Phase 4 will be for the high-intensity users only.
-This will involve running on the treadmill.
-Phase 5 focuses on activities of daily living, and participants will be asked to undertake some basic household tasks.
-Phase 6 will involve gait analysis.
-At the end of each visit participants’ existing sockets will be re-connected and re-aligned.
-At the end of the last visit participants will invited to answer an optional questionnaire about participation in the study.
+Participants are involved for 5-6 weeks with 4-6 visits, depending on fitness, ability, availability and progress through the study.
+Each participant undergoes a medical examination.
+The SMRC physical training instructor also carries out a fitness assessment including training in using the treadmill.
+During visits 3 to 6 the sockets are covered so that participants do not know which socket is their current socket and which is the ProsFit socket.
+There are six phases of mobility testing within the study.
+The participant starts with Phase 1 and can progress through the phases to the best of their abilities within the time available during visits, with each visit expected to last about 2 hours.
+In Phase 1 participants’ mobility is assessed on the treadmill.
+Participants are also asked to provide feedback on comfort and if they are experiencing any pain.
+In Phase 2 participants’ mobility is assessed on slopes, again on the treadmill.
+Again, they are also asked to provide feedback.
+In Phase 3, still indoors, participants walk between parallel bars, and then outside parallel bars.
+After this they go outside and walk on a test track (tactile paving, curbs and stairs), simulating real world use.
+Phase 4 is for the high-intensity users only.
+This involves running on the treadmill.
+Phase 5 focuses on activities of daily living, and participants are asked to undertake some basic household tasks.
+Phase 6 involves gait analysis.
+At the end of each visit participants’ existing sockets are re-connected and re-aligned.
+At the end of the last visit participants are invited to answer an optional questionnaire about participation in the study.